-A list of all hazardous chemicals used by M.T.
-Laney is attached to this document.
+A list of all hazardous chemicals used by Laney Companies is available at www.mtlaney.com.
 Further information regarding any of these chemicals can be obtained by reviewing its respective SDS.

 Materials which can be purchased by the ordinary household consumer, and which are used in the same fashion and amount as by the ordinary household consumer, are not required to be included in this list.
 (It is suggested that you maintain a separate list of all materials you consider to be "consumer use" materials.)